 OSHA 10 Hour Training Course - General Industry Version

 The OSHA 10 hour training course for general industry is based on the OSHA 1910 standards.
+We also address state-specific OSHA requirements, where applicable.
 This OSHA 10 training course is designed for workers in most factories and manufacturing operations, health care industries, transportation and warehousing, chemical plants, oil and gas production operations, and service industries.

 The OSHA 10 hour training course in general industry standards was created by OSHA, who has authorized certain OSHA Outreach trainers to conduct this 10-hour training class for a group of workers.
 The OSHA 10 training courses are presented in a classroom setting (usually spread over two consecutive days).
 Or, an individual trainee can take an online version of the OSHA 10 hour training course at any time.

 Here are the mandatory topics that will be covered in the OSHA 10-hour general industry training course.
 These topics take approximately seven hours to cover: